-For almost four centuries, the English and tea have been immersed in a love affair passionate enough to survive revolutions, rations, tariffs, and lattes, but also soothing, as whistling kettles across the nation mark moments of quiet comfort in public places and in homes and offices.
+For almost four centuries the English and tea have been immersed in a love affair passionate enough to survive revolutions, rations, tariffs, and lattes, but also soothing, as "putting the kettle on" heralds moments of quiet comfort in public places and in homes and offices across the nation.
 The ritual known as "afternoon tea" had its beginnings in the early 19th century, in the private chambers of the duchess of Bedford, where she and her "ladies of leisure" indulged in afternoons of pastries and fragrant blends.
-But you don't need to dress up to lift your pinky to sip the steamy brew.
-Department stores and tearooms across the nation offer everything from simple tea and biscuits to shockingly overpriced spreads with sandwiches and cakes that would impress even the duchess herself.
-And if tea is not your cup of tea, don't worry; there's no shame for those who prefer coffee with their scones and clotted cream.
+Department stores, hotels, and tearooms offer everything from simple tea and biscuits to shockingly overpriced spreads with sandwiches and cakes that would impress even the duchess herself.
+Some restaurants are now even offering a different tea with each course of the meal.
+But, if tea isn’t your cup of tea, coffee is fine too.

-Whoever says England is not an overtly religious country has not considered the sports mania that has descended here, and not merely because of the 2012 Olympic Games in London.
-Whether water events (such as Henley, Cowes, and the Head of the River Race) or a land competition (the Grand National steeplechase, the Virgin London Marathon, a good football match), most bring people to the edge of their seats—or more often the living room couch.
+Whoever says England isn’t an overtly religious country hasn’t considered the sports mania that’s descended here, and not merely because of the effects of the 2012 Olympic Games in London or Andy Murray winning Wimbledon in 2013.
+Whether water events (such as Henley, Cowes, and the Head of the River Race) or a land competition (the Grand National steeplechase, the Virgin Money London Marathon, a good football match), most bring people to the edge of their seats—or more often the living room couch.
 To partake in the rite, you'll need Pimm's (the drink for swank spectators of the Henley Royal Regatta) or beer (the drink for most everything else).
 You may experience the exhilaration yourself—which, you'll probably sense, is not for the love of a sport, but for the love of sport itself.

 Fodor's Trip Planning Ideas

 - Fodor's 100 Hotel Awards: Check out the winners of 2013